auvance/GrainFree/README.md

 - Search for films by title
 - Enjoy Splide-powered carousels for trailers & posters

+## Snapshots
+None at the moment :(
+Check Back Later!

 ## Contributing

 👑 Contributions are welcome! 👑